 When should I wear them?
 You should always follow a doctor’s instructions regarding usage.
 But generally speaking, you can safely wear these buddy splints until you can seek medical care.
 Don't use them as a substitute for seeking medical attention.

 What are they made of?
-Latex-free foam, lined with a rubberized, non-slip hex material, and Velcro closures.
+Latex-free foam, lined with a rubberized, non-slip hex material, and fasteners.

 How do I put them on?
-Take two buddy wraps, undoing the Velcro closures to open them up.
+Take two buddy wraps, undoing the fastener to open them up.
 Grab one buddy wrap and slip the loop portion over your injured finger, sliding it down just below your injured joint.
-Wrap it around the adjacent uninjured finger and fasten with the Velcro closure.
+Wrap it around the adjacent uninjured finger and fasten with the fastener.
 Grab a second buddy wrap and repeat to attach it above your injured joint.

 Washing Instructions: Hand wash in warm water with mild soap.
 Allow buddy wrap to air dry completely before reapplying.
 Do not use high temperatures to wash or dry.